 All Conference-related events that will be registered on the platform will be visualised on an interactive map, enabling citizens to browse and sign up online.
 Organisers can use the toolkit available on the platform to help organise and promote their initiatives.
-All participants and events must respect the Charter of the Conference on the Future of Europe, which lays down standards for a respectful pan-European debate.
+All participants and events must respect the , which lays down standards for a respectful pan-European debate.

 The platform is organised around key topics: climate change and the environment; health; a stronger and fairer economy; social justice and jobs; EU in the world; values and rights, rule of law, security; digital transformation; European democracy; migration; and education, culture, youth and sport.
 These topics are complemented by an ‘open box’ for cross-cutting and other topics (‘other ideas’), as citizens remain free to raise any issue that matters to them, in a truly bottom-up approach.

 The platform also provides information on the Conference's structure and work.
 It is open to all EU citizens, as well as EU institutions and bodies, national Parliaments, national and local authorities and civil society.
 It will fully respect users’ privacy, and EU data protection rules.